-So often we are too afraid to say this very small, yet very difficult word because we don’t want to disappoint someone, let them down, make them mad.
-So we get the college degree our parents want for us or go to that party when we don’t care about.
+So often we are too afraid to say this very small, yet very difficult word because we don’t want to disappoint someone, let them down, or make them mad.
+So we get the college degree our parents want for us or go to that party when we don’t care about it.

 The sad thing is, when you say yes to someone else, and you don’t want to, you’re saying no to yourself.
 That means someone else is writing your story—and who knows how that will end.
 But when you start saying no to others and yes to yourself, that’s when you begin making intentional decisions to build the life that want to live.

 Go Live Powerfully